Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Results

-Finally, we emphasize the conceptual distinction from charged pseudoscalar mesons: for charged states, the magnetic field Landau-quantizes the center-of-mass motion and the LLL can often be interpreted (within limitations) in a point-particle picture, whereas for the neutral $\pi^0$ the center-of-mass does not Landau-quantize.
-The evidence for an ``LLL regime'' in \autoref{fig:dc_pi0} should therefore be understood as an onset of quark-level LLL control of the connected correlator amplitudes---and hence of the extracted decay constants---rather than a point-particle Landau-level interpretation of the neutral meson itself.
+Finally, we emphasize the conceptual distinction from charged pseudoscalar mesons: For charged states, the magnetic field Landau quantizes the center-of-mass motion and the LLL can often be interpreted (within limitations) in a point-particle picture, whereas for the neutral $\pi^0$ the center of mass does not Landau quantize.
+The evidence for an ``LLL regime'' in \autoref{fig:dc_pi0} should, therefore, be understood as an onset of quark-level LLL control of the connected correlator amplitudes---and, hence, of the extracted decay constants---rather than a point-particle Landau-level interpretation of the neutral meson itself.